justinphan3110/justinphan3110/README.md

   📝 <a href="https://aclanthology.org/2021.nlp4prog-1.5/">CoTexT: Multi-task Learning with Code-Text Transformer</a>

   📝 <a href="https://arxiv.org/abs/2105.13578">Hierarchical Transformer Encoders for Vietnamese Spelling Correction</a>

+  📝 <a href="https://arxiv.org/abs/2110.04257">VieSum: How Robust Are Transformer-based Models on Vietnamese Summarization?</a>

   📝 <a href="https://arxiv.org/abs/2012.07557">Leveraging Transfer Learning for Reliable Intelligence Identification on Vietnamese SNSs (ReINTEL)</a>
  <details>